 Trichology focuses on education, observation, and understanding factors that may influence hair and scalp comfort and appearance.
 Trichologists do not diagnose medical conditions, prescribe medicines, or provide medical treatments.

-Where concerns appear outside the scope of non-medical care, individuals may be encouraged to seek medical advice.
+Where concerns appear outside the scope of professional practice., individuals may be encouraged to seek medical advice.

 Gentle disclaimer: